MatiasJF/tokenisation-workshop/THEORY.md

 ```

 **How It Works**:
-1. The script starts with a public key that "locks" the output
+1. The script includes a public key for ownership verification
-2. `OP_DROP` removes data from the stack without affecting execution
+2. `OP_DROP` (opcode 0x75) removes data from the stack during execution
 3. Multiple data fields can be pushed (protocol identifier, token ID, amount, owner, metadata)
-4. Another `OP_DROP` removes the data fields
+4. Another `OP_DROP` removes the remaining data fields
-5. The remaining script can verify signatures/ownership
+5. The script structure allows the output to remain spendable while preserving data

 ### Why PushDrop for Tokens?